microsoft/CanvasTools-for-VOTT/README.md

 when creating new tags.
 * Updated styling of regions to use new `Color` infrastructure.
 * Partially refactored the `canvastools.css` file to use variables to define cursors and colors.
+* Added `regionData` for the `onRegionDeleted` callback.
+* Fixed a bug with menu positioning when region is deleted.

 ### 2.1.19